-Catherine, Duchess of Cambridge, recently wore an eye-catching headband to a World War I armistice service at Westminster Abbey in London.
+In 2018, Catherine took the headband to the next level, selecting a plush, velvety hairpiece to wear to a World War I armistice service at Westminster Abbey in London.

 The chunky, statement headpiece, designed by London milliner Jane Taylor, complemented the duchess’s go-to chignon.

-She also wore a skinny, polka-dotted headband at an event in 2016, and, of course, she perfectly pulled off the preppy look.
+She wore a skinny, polka-dotted headband at an event in 2016, and, of course, she perfectly pulled off the preppy look.

-She was also spotted in a braided headband when she headed out on a fishing boat during a royal visit to Canada in 2016.
+The duchess sported a braided headband when she headed out on a fishing boat during a royal visit to Canada in 2016.
 Hey, it was probably windy on that boat, and maybe she figured a headband was the perfect way to keep her hair out of her face, while still showing off her signature long waves.

 And, of course, she has been rocking the ultimate headband for years now.

 Now, that is one accessory best left to the royals.
 But priceless diamonds aside, maybe the duchess' fondness for headbands will spark a big return of the ‘90s trend!

 YOU MAY ALSO LIKE